Top Spots for Camping on Gabriola Island

 You can camp at Prior Centennial Campground every year from May 15th to September 30th.
 To book a spot, visit reservations.pc.gc.ca.

-You’ll find Prior Centennial Campground at 5714 Canal Rd on North Pender Island.
-To get there from the Otter Bay Ferry Terminal, take Otter Bay Road until you see a stop sign across from the Community Hall.
-Then, turn right onto Bedwell Harbour Road.
-Continue on this road past the main shopping area.
-Soon after, you’ll see Prior Centennial Park on your right.
-It’s just past the Woods on Pender.
+You’ll find Prior Centennial Campground at 5714 Canal Road on North Pender Island.
+From the Otter Bay Ferry Terminal, follow Otter Bay Road until you reach the stop sign across from the Community Hall.
+Turn right onto Bedwell Harbour Road and continue past the main shopping area.
+Shortly after, you’ll see Prior Centennial Park on your right—just beyond the Woods on Pender.

 Learn More: Prior Centennial Campground - Gulf Islands National Park Reserve